CuervoTeca/BeArt/README.md

 "Being in the right place at the right time with the wrong enemy is always better." -Ciaphas Cain

-# BeArt
-BeArt App

-"Being in the right place at the right time with the wrong enemy is always better." -Ciaphas Cain

 ## Como echar a andar el proyecto

 ### ----------Backend------------